 Microservices have an inherent complexity that makes them hard to manage.
 To work smoothly, they need a well-planned architecture, which makes initial setup and ongoing management hard.
 A distributed system also introduces issues like network latency, fault tolerance, message passing, and data consistency.

 Microservices have several disadvantages compared to a monolithic application.
 Distributed services can be harder to manage because they need coordination between different services, which can cause network latency.
 It can also be hard to keep data consistent, since each service can have its own database, and transactions across multiple services can be complicated.
+Refactoring is often required to transition from monolithic to microservices, which can also be complex.

 When should you not use microservices?